Herdiansyh/Portofolio/README.md

 npm run dev

-Open http://localhost:5173 in your browser.
+Open http://localhost:5173 in your browser

-Tailwind & Dark Mode
+🌗 Tailwind & Dark Mode

-Uses conditional styling in React for dark/light mode.
+Uses conditional styling in React for dark/light mode

-Backgrounds, text, and cards adjust according to the theme.
+Backgrounds, text, and cards adjust according to the current theme

-AOS animations refresh automatically when the theme changes to prevent disappearing elements.
+AOS animations refresh automatically when the theme changes to prevent disappearing elements

-Deployment
+🚀 Deployment

 Build for production: